-Overall, when assessed against the agreed performance framework, the mutation breeding RCA demonstrates an excellent level of social and economic impact.
+Overall, when assessed against the agreed performance framework, the RCA’s contribution to mutation breeding projects demonstrates an excellent level of social and economic impact.

 Annex A: Mutation Breeding of Wheat in China under RCA – case example

 Background

 China started its mutation breeding programme in 1957, and as one of the most important staple food crops, wheat was included into the research programme.
 Nevertheless, it was not until 2002 that wheat became part of the mutation breeding programme under the Regional Cooperative Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA).